 In this post, we will direct our attention to these stages and explore how they work together.

-Stage 1: Positive Contact
+Stage 1: Warm Connection

 When attempting to share the gospel with someone, you should try to begin with a warm connection.
 I’m sure you have heard the popular business line, “you never get a second chance to make a first impression.”
 This is not only true when interviewing for a job, but is also true of evangelism.
 A warm initial contact may by used by God to crack open the door of a gospel conversation.
 Our society is becoming increasingly self-centered.
 Few people give a wave of thanks when another person stops the car to allow him to cross the street.
 Seldom does someone make an effort to help another person in need.
 Simply put, people are usually more concerned about themselves than about others.
 Therefore, a warm connection is as easy as committing a simple act of friendliness.
 How is your day going?
 Has the store been busy today?
 Do you have any weekend plans?
 These are simple examples of how you can begin opening the way for the gospel.